Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 # Do I read all the books I buy?
-## An analysis of my collection of books using Python and Tableau
+### An analysis of my collection of books using Python and Tableau

 ## Introduction:
-Following the 6 phases of data analysis - namely ask, prepare, process, analyze, share and act, I've gained some interesting insights.
+Books have been my constant companion since my childhood.
+But I've taken it seriously when life came to a standstill with the pandemic.
+And ever since my fascination with the world of literature has not reduced a bit.
+Following the 6 phases of data analysis - namely ask, prepare, process, analyze, share and act, I've gained some interesting insights of my books collection.
 For instance, I read Non Fictions most of the time and the ratio of female vs male writers is surprisingly 1:8.

 ## Tools Used: